Smart Building Market - Growth, Trends, Forecasts (2020 - 2025)

-The Smart Building Market is segmented by Component (Solution, Service), Application (Residential, Commercial, Industrial), and Geography.
+The Smart Building Market is segmented by Component (Solution, Service), Application (Residential, Commercial), and Geography.

 ABOUT THIS REPORT

 Scope of the Report

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The smart building market is expected to register a CAGR of over 23% over the forecast period (2020 - 2025).
 Growing energy concerns, increasing government initiatives on smart infrastructure projects are driving the market's growth positively.

 Solutions, such as the Building Energy Management System, Infrastructure Management System, and Intelligent Security System, are being adopted for smart buildings.
 BEMS is integrated, computerized systems for monitoring and controlling energy-related building services plant and equipment, such as HVAC systems and lighting, among others

 Smart buildings solutions not only transform the buildings into energy-efficient and sustainable buildings but also automates the way buildings can be managed and controlled.

 Energy costs are rapidly increasing, and environmental issues are a major concern today.
 There is increasing pressure to provide more energy-saving solution to save money.
 As energy conservation has become more important recently, demand for smart buildings has increased.

 The growing government initiatives to reduce the energy consumption has been the primary factor for the adoption of smart building solutions.
 For instance, according to Johnson Controls' 2019 Global Energy Efficiency Indicator survey found that 75% of surveyed organizations were planning to increase their investment in energy efficiency, smart building technology, and renewable energy, which is a 16% increase compared to 2018.